lsnbr/-fish-/specification.md

 ### **The codebox**
 - Coordinates are always written as (column, row).
-- Holds a single number (character) per cell.
+- Holds a single number (character) per cell in the range (-∞, +∞).
+- When parsed as command and when displayed, the cell value is wrapped into [0, 2**16).
 - Spans from -∞ to +∞ in both directions.
 - Starts with 0 in every cell.
+- Initial source code is only in all positive coordinates.

 ### **The IP**
 - Starts at (0,0) and moves to the right.